 Knowing how to overclock a laptop processor allows you fine tune your laptop hardware components to give you maximum productivity and efficiency.

-Usually done to boost your processor performance over super intensive tasks like image rendering, and transcoding; overclocking involves adjusting memory settings, core, power and voltage for an unlocked processor, motherboard and the RAM of your laptop.
+Usually done to boost your processor performance over super intensive tasks like image rendering, transcoding and even bitcoin mining; overclocking involves adjusting memory settings, core, power and voltage for an unlocked processor, motherboard and the RAM of your laptop.

 The simple trick is drain out every ounce of performance from your system by maximizing the frequency of the processor, maximizing overall voltage supplied while quickly dissipating off generated heat.
 If you can keep the right balance, you will be good to go.